Ifaen/Quartz-Germany-Trip-n-Migration/content/Readme.md

 #### My objective
 I don't know for certain if I will adapt to Germany, and I'm from a low income household so, I want to make sure to pave the path of lowest risk at first.
 In a way that if I am unable to continue, it doesn't become a burden.

-The more I know, everything here might change, but for now I want to gain experience in my country, save the max possible money and then try a [[Working Holiday]] to get to see on-site Germany.
-Or even via Volunteers Visa.
+The more I know, everything here might change, but for now I want to gain experience in my country, save the max possible money and then try possible paths to get to see on-site Germany.
+Even via Volunteers Visa which would be really helpful.

 After that, if everything else aligns, I want to do a Masters study in Robotics or something related to IT and settle there.